 Small business owners enter into contracts more frequently than they may realize.
 Any time you or your company agree to take some action or make a payment in exchange for anything of value, a legal contract has been created, even if the agreement doesn't seem like a formal contract.
 For example, most bills of sale, purchase orders, employment agreements, and other common business transactions are legally enforceable contracts.
 The following is a discussion to help you understand the basics of contracts.

 A contract is a legally enforceable agreement between two or more parties that creates an obligation to do or not do particular things.
 The term "party" can mean an individual person, company, or other legal entity.
 No matter who the parties are, contracts almost always contain the following essential elements:

 - Parties who are competent to enter into a contract.
 For example, a mentally disabled person could not enter into a contract.
-Minors can enter into contracts but can void them in most cases before they reach majority age.
+Minors can enter into contracts but can sometimes void them before they reach majority age.

 Why should I use a written contract?

-Whether or not it's required, a written agreement becomes your proof of what was agreed upon and prevents someone from forgetting or changing the story later.
-Writing the contract down also makes the parties focus on the essential points, and come to a definite agreement.
+Whether or not it must be in writing, the legal document becomes your proof of what was agreed upon and prevents someone from forgetting or changing the story later.
+Writing the contract down also helps the parties focus on the essential points and come to a definite agreement.

 Can and should I write my own business contracts?